 - One later Looney Tunes short called "Daffy's Inn Trouble" features the trope.
 In one scene, Daffy (in drag) decides to mime to a song on a record to lure patrons into his new inn, only for the record to start skipping.
 Once he's caught, Daffy attempts to do a quick dance before the would-be customers began throwing produce at him.

-The malevolent part is one charm, without the cumbersome shackles of sentimental introspec-spec-spec-spec-spec-spec-spec-spec-spec-spec-spec-spec-spec-(slam)
+The malevolent path is one trod without the cumbersome shackles of sentimental introspec-spec-spec-spec-spec-spec-spec-spec-spec-spec-spec-spec-spec-(slam)

 Doofenshmirtz: Hmm, that's funny.
 I don't remember you saying "spec" so many times.

-- Not to mention "Pressure", when Sandy and Spongebob were about to race to the Krusty Krab:
+- "Pressure", when Sandy and Spongebob were about to race to the Krusty Krab: